mmf1982/QTnetCDF/README.md

 # QTnetCDF

 QTnetCDF is a hdf/ netCDF4 viewer with emphasis on plotting.
 It is implemented in python and uses QT.
-It can open netCDF4, hdf5 and hdf4 files.
+It can open netCDF4, hdf5 and hdf4 files, MFC files and some plain text ascii files (some lucky guesses involved though).
 For hdf4 files, it tries to remove the vdata that only represents sd variable attributes or dimensions.
 The functionality for hdf4 files is somewhat reduced.

 It is tested with python3.7, python3.8 and python3.9 (on linux) and python3.8 on windows.
 Under windows, it works with installing the needed packages via anaconda and python3.8.
 Under linux, it is recommended to use the setup scripts in conjuction with pip and python3.7 or python3.8, see Quick start below.